 Our boils are typically Dungeness crab, crawfish or shrimp, but when we run out of seafood, these garlic noodles are so flavorful that I love em with sides of boiled veggies or whatever leftovers are in the fridge.

 This recipe works well with any kind of pasta or noodles, like fettuccine, angel hair, or spaghetti.
+This would be excellent with homemade pasta too.
 I love this with wonton noodles for its softer, silkier texture–the same silky texture of the dumplings in my wonton soup recipe!
 The noodles you pick heavily affect the outcome of this dish, but on the other hand so many will work well so it’s really up to you.

 I’ve been making a lot of fresh pasta with the gf for other recipes (surprisingly simple), which would work perfectly here too.
 Recipe coming up soon, but yeah no problem at all with store bought dried pasta or wonton noodles.